mehdihosseinimoghadam/Job-Skills-Name-Entity-Recognizer/README.md

 ------------------------------------------------

 ### Preprocessing steps:
-1) For data Processing I will first make a list of all possible skills avalible (this can be done with prompt engineering with chatgpt or crawling job sites)
+1) For data processing I will first make a list of all possible skills available (this can be done with prompt engineering with chatgpt or crawling job sites)

 2) Then I need some job description text to label them with avalible list of skills (these job descriptions will be gathered from 5 datasets mentioned above)

 3) Target is to turn this text `We need someone with statistical background and fluent in python` to `O,O,O,O,In-Sk,O,O,O,O,In-Sk`

-4) First I break all extracted texts from above datasets to smaller sentences (split with '.' ) then I remove punctuation, \r, \n and some other words.
+4) First I will break all extracted texts from the above datasets to smaller sentences (split with '.' ).
+Then I will remove punctuation, \r, \n and some other words.
 I won't use stemming or lemetization because I don't want to manipulate the nature of text too much.
-Next, I will use regex to search in each sentence if there is any word from skills list in that sentence, if yes, label it as 'In-SK' otherwise label it as 'O'.(note some skills like project management will be counted twice, because it has two words it it.)
-Finally turn all sentence/label pairs into dataframe, it is roughly about 125K pairs.
+Next, I will use regex to search in each sentence if there is any word from the skills list in that sentence.
+If yes, label it as 'In-SK' otherwise label it as 'O'.
+Note some skills like project management will be counted twice, because it has two words.
+Finally turn all sentences / label pairs into dataframe.
+It is roughly about 125K pairs.

 ------------------------------------------------